Week 2: Wisdom and Compassion

 Thus we shall perceive them.

-In all these ways, then, we’ve just talked about how the understanding of the emptiness of phenomena is superior on the Mahayana path because although on the Shravakayana path we understand that phenomena are empty and lack true existence in the way just described, in the Mahayana path not only establish their lack of true existence, but we go completely beyond all four extremes.
+In all these ways, then, we’ve just talked about how the understanding of the emptiness of phenomena is superior on the Mahayana path because although on the Shravakayana path we understand that phenomena are empty and lack true existence in the way just described, in the Mahayana path we not only establish their lack of true existence, but we go completely beyond all four extremes.
 They neither exist, nor don’t exist, nor both nor neither.
 And the Mahayana also has teachings on the paramitas, compassion, and so on.
 So in that way it is superior.

 - (3) Understanding: Finally, on page 41, we come to the third aspect of "superior understanding of one's own object", namely understanding.
 The Mahayana teaching is said to be superior because it’s clearer, vaster and more complete.
 So once again we say that the emptiness taught in the Shravakayana is narrow and limited, whereas here in the Madhyamaka we talk about 20 different kinds of emptiness which negate all of the four extremes.